googleapis/gaxios/README.md

   // The HTTP methods to be sent with the request.
   headers: { 'some': 'header' },

-  // The data to base64 encode and send in the body of the request.
+  // The data send in the body of the request.
+Objects will be converted to JSON.
   data: {
     some: 'data'
   },